larsvers/test-readme/README.md

   .projection(projection)
   .pathGenerator(geoPath);
 ```
-Now we can call our _hexgrid_ instance passing in our data.
+Now we can call our _hexgrid_ instance passing in the data.

 ```
 const hex = hexgrid(myPointLocationData);